GeorgeOG34/BD1/README.md

 .minusbal NUMBER -- minuses that number from the current balance .addbal NUMBER -- adds that number to the current balance .balance -- the bot replys with the current balance.

+Final note, I've attempted to write the bd1.py asynchronously so that crypto monitor, ultrasonic sensor & discord bot can all run at the same time off of one script.